 - 2.1 The council must comply with its legal duties and obligations arising under the Equality Act 2010.
-Obligations require the council to set out its objectives in discharging its public sector equality duties. - 2.2 Adopting the Equality, Diversity and Inclusion Policy 2022 makes clear the council's commitment to promote equality and challenge discrimination and intolerances in all its forms. - 2.3 The policy will assist all employees to understand the council's ambitious vision, mission, and compriments in relation to Equality, Diversity and Inclusion (EDI).
+Obligations require the council to set out its objectives in discharging its public sector equality duties. - 2.2 Adopting the Equality, Diversity and Inclusion Policy 2022 makes clear the council's commitment to promote equality and challenge discrimination and intolerances in all its forms.

-- 2.4 The Local Government Association (LGA) Corporate Peer Challenge Feedback report recommended a review of our 2011 Equality Policy. - 2.5 A review of the Equality Policy is a key strategic deliverable in the Sandwell Improvement Plan. - 2.6 Updating our Equality Policy is the first step towards adopting best practice in implementing the improvement modules of the LGA Equality Framework for Local Government (EFLG). - 3 How does this deliver the objectives of the Corporate Plan? - 3.1 The Corporate Plan is at the heart of everything that the Council does.
+- 2.3 The policy will assist all employees to understand the council's ambitious vision, mission, and commitments in relation to Equality, Diversity and Inclusion (EDI). - 2.4 The Local Government Association (LGA) Corporate Peer Challenge Feedback report recommended a review of our 2011 Equality Policy. - 2.5 A review of the Equality Policy is a key strategic deliverable in the Sandwell Improvement Plan. - 2.6 Updating our Equality Policy is the first step towards adopting best practice by implementing the improvement modules of the LGA Equality Framework for Local Government (EFLG). - 3 How does this deliver the objectives of the Corporate Plan? - 3.1 The Corporate Plan is at the heart of everything that the Council does.
 Implementing the Equality, Diversity and Inclusion Policy 2022 will help the Council to meet its legal obligations under the Equality Act 2010 and Public Sector Equality Duty (PSED).
 This in turn will contribute to the successful delivery of each of the priorities that make up the Corporate Plan.

-One Council One Team - Systems and Governance We will deliver the Equalities Commission and implement its recommendations in order to ensure we meet our specific equalities duties and drive the equalities agenda at the heart of our organisation.
+One Council One Team - Systems and Governance The revised Policy will help meet our specific equalities duties and drive the equalities agenda at the heart of our organisation.